nathimiki/Kuada_Nathalia_ExtraCredit1/README.md

 Extra Credict 1 (LMS Home Page)

 **Getting Started:**<br>
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.
+First of all, you should clone the repo getting the code from the clone or download button.
+Open command prompt -> cd desktop -> git clone + (https://github.com/nathimiki/Kuada_Nathalia_ExtraCredit1.git).
+This will create a clone from this repo on your desktop.
+Now you can start your work.

 **Installation:**<br>
 - Node.js